 Broaden your experience

 The way to develop good taste is to taste more.
 I’ve been an avid foodie for much longer than I’ve been a cook.
 Even now, when I tell people I cook, the next question usually is, “what type of food.”
 At first, I didn’t know how to answer.
 Now I reply: “Everything.”

 Patterns are everywhere

 As you broaden your experience, patterns begin to emerge.
-You start tasting the ingredients in the food, seeing the techniques that went into the cooking process, and realizing how a few key ingredients have the ability to completely change the flavor profile or ethnicity of a dish.
+You start tasting the ingredients in the food, seeing the techniques that went into the cooking process, and realizing how a few key ingredients can completely change the flavor profile or ethnicity of a dish.

-I’ll talk about developing “common sense” or good judgement a little later.
+I’ll talk about developing “common sense” or good judgment a little later.